 As a guide, most car drivers attend a 20 hour training course.
 However some drivers who already have experience in driving or operating large vehicles such as bus driver, 7.5 ton driver or a shunter driver may attend a reduced course of 16 hours, or exceptionally 12 hours.

 Practical Driver Training & Test (Driver CPC Module 3):

-An intensive LGV C practical training course of 16 or 20 hours can be carried out in 2 or 3 working days, or if necessary over a longer period of 4 to 5 days.
-All options can be discussed with the admin team prior to booking in order to provide you with your allocated training and test around your normal daily commitments.
+An intensive LGV C practical training course can be carried out in just 3 working days, or if necessary over a longer period of 4 or 5 days.

 Practical Demonstration Test (CPC Module 4):